lunes-legacy/lunes-lib/README.md

 #### .users.create({email,password,fullname,timezone})
 Creates a new user into Firebase authentication and into realtime database.
 This user **must** to contain a valid email, password, full name and timezone (Default is America/Sao_Paulo).

-Returns an object containing the created user into firebase auth, the persisted user into realtime database and a flag to indicating the operations was successfull.
+Returns an access token for current user.

 For timezone formats, see [the list of timezones and its time offsets.](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List "the list of timezones and its time offsets.")

 #### .users.login({email,password})

 User login into Lunes API, using email and password credentials.

-Returns a auth object containing access token, refresh token and access token time-to-live.
+Returns an access token for current user.

+#### .users.resetPassword({email)

+Request a password recovery e-mail.

+Returns a confirmation object.

+#### .users.obtain(id,acessToken)

+Get the personal info from current logged user.

+Returns user's personal info object.

 ### Coins